A9-dev/yjs-prolog-env/README.md

 4. API Endpoints:
    - `POST /api/rules` - Add a new Prolog rule
    - `POST /api/query` - Execute a Prolog query
+     - You can find example queries in `example_queries/` for each example prolog rule set in `example_prolog/`.

 ## API Input Formats